Vinax89/bluebubbles-app/CONTRIBUTING.md

     * `git fetch`
     * `git fetch upstream`
 6. Pull the latest changes, or a specific branch you want to start from
-    * Pull code from the main repository's development branch: `git pull upstream development`
+    * Pull code from the main repository's master branch: `git pull upstream master`
     * Checkout a specific branch: `git checkout upstream <name of branch>`

 ## Picking an Issue